NEW DATES - SPRING 2024

 - Copies of the documents confirming your professional training and personal development in the area of mindfulness

-- Payment of 50 euros for registration which should be completed using the following bank details
+- Payment of 61,50 euros for registration which should be completed using the options below:

 Please send us the document confirming your payment.
 This value is not reembursable if you are not accepted in the training and it is not dedutable from the full tuition if you are accepted in the training.

 Your application form will be received and we will produce an email confirming the reception of you registration.
 Confirmation of you acceptance in the training will be sent to you as soon as possible (around mid July maximum).
-At this stage all the information will be sent regarding payment of the full tuition of the training.
+Once accepted you should use the payment options below and send us an email with confirmation of payment:

 - If the event is canceled due to an unexpected reason, Ser Integral: Centro Português de Mindfulness, will provide a reimbursement of 100% of the value paid for the training, but we won’t be responsible for any other costs (i.e., travelling and accommodation) associated with your participation in the training.

-All participants that complete ALL sessions of the program will receive a certificate of attendance Ser Integral: Portuguese Center for Mindfulness & Faculty of Education and Psychology – Universidade Católica Portuguesa.
+All participants that complete ALL sessions of the program will receive a certificate of attendance Ser Integral: Portuguese Center for Mindfulness.
 Participants are requestes to be present to all sessions since the beginning of the training until the last day.
 Please plan you travels to arrive on time to be present for the Opening Session on the first day and leave only after the end of the Closing session.
 This is compulsory.

 Our events are displayed on Eventslist.org